Hi, I'm Candace

-Tax reform has doubled the Section 179 limit from $500,000 in prior years to $1 million in 2018 and beyond for qualified property.
+Tax reform doubled the Section 179 limit from $500,000 to $1 million in 2018 and beyond for qualified property.
 The annual phase-out threshold based on investment has increased from $2 million to $2.5 million.

 The Section 179 deduction allows for more flexibility than bonus depreciation because you’re able to pick and choose the assets and amounts versus an all-or-nothing approach required of bonus depreciation (per asset class).
 But remember, the 179 deduction is limited to business income and is recaptured if the business use percentage drops below 50 percent.